SSL Troubleshooting

 Resolution:

-Check the expected CNAME record shown in smoxy
+Check the expected CNAME record shown on the certificate's SANs tab

 Add the record at your DNS provider:

-Type: CNAME Name: _acme-challenge Target: your-org.acme.smoxy.eu (as shown in smoxy)Wait for DNS propagation
+Type: CNAME Name: _acme-challenge Target: yourdomain.com.acme.smoxy.eu. (use the exact value shown on the SANs tab)Wait for DNS propagation

 smoxy checks missing records every 1 hour and will detect the change automatically

-Meaning: A CNAME record for _acme-challenge exists, but it points to the wrong target.
+Meaning: A CNAME record for _acme-challenge exists, but it points to the wrong target, so the SAN stays in the Missing DNS status.

 Resolution: